chetverovod/robolink/README.md

 # robolink
 UDP-client for commands transfer.

-THis code is not compliled and debugged.
+This code is not compliled and debugged.